Black Canadians: Underground Railroad

-Though often ignored, from time to time, black Canadians did receive notice.
+Though often ignored, from time to time, Black Canadians did receive notice.
 In 1857, William Hall of Horton, Nova Scotia, serving as a sailor in the Royal Navy, became the first black man to win the Victoria Cross, the highest decoration for valor in the British empire, for his actions at the siege of Lucknow.
 Following the end of the American Civil War and subsequent emancipation of enslaved African Americans, a significant population remained, concentrated both within settlements established in the decades preceding the Civil War, and existing urban environments like Toronto.

-The Anti-Slavery Society of Canada estimated in its first report in 1852 that the "coloured population of Upper Canada" was about 30,000, of whom almost all adults were "fugitive slaves" from the United States.
-St. Catharines, Ontario had a population of 6,000 at that time; 800 of its residents were "of African descent".
-Many slaves sought refuge in Toronto which was known as a tolerant city.
-Black Canadians integrated in many areas of society, but the influence of slavery in the south still impacted these citizens.
-James Mink, an African Canadian who married his daughter to a white man, had his daughter sold into slavery during their honeymoon in the Southern States.
-She was freed after a large sum of money was paid and this behaviour was characterized as "a villainy that we are pleased to say characterizes few white [Toronto] men".